 It’s a complicated question but your dentist or oral surgeon can provide educated answers.
 And we’ll walk you through some of the details and help you understand more about your wisdom teeth.

-Wisdom teeth are also called third molars.
+are also called third molars.
 Molars are important parts of your mouth.
 These teeth help chew and grind food, aiding in digestion and nutrient absorption.

 The vast majority of people have 32 permanent teeth.
 12 of these teeth are molars and the third molars (wisdom teeth) put the final molar count at 16.
 Wisdom teeth erupt from the back of the jaw, usually when you’re in your late teens.

 But not everyone has wisdom teeth.
 Some people may have only one or two and some have no wisdom teeth at all.
 Genetics and ethnicity play a big role here.
 If your parents don’t have wisdom teeth it’s likely you don’t either.

 Some people have few or no problems with their wisdom teeth.
 But the size of your mouth can’t always accommodate four more teeth.
 In many cases, intervention is needed.

 X-rays help your oral surgeon determine how many wisdom teeth you have.
 X-rays also show where your wisdom teeth are and how they’re growing.

 As mentioned, space is one of the biggest wisdom teeth problems.
 When your wisdom teeth start to come in they can crowd your other teeth.

 Another concern is infection.
 Food particles and bacteria collect around the wisdom teeth and below the gum line.